Import CSV to Airtable

 4. Map columns manually → click “Import”

-🔍 Best for quick, one-off imports.
+Best for quick, one-off imports or admin tasks.

-⚠️ Limitations:
+Limitations:

-• No support for automation
+• No automation for repeated uploads

-• Zero validation or data correction
+• No pre-import validation or data correction during upload

-• Not suitable for user-facing flows
+• Not suitable for user-facing onboarding or large-scale imports

 2. Automating Imports Using the Airtable API